lkbayne/modeling_fall25/Si_Upwelling_Model_Project/README.md

 ## Project Discription
-In this project, I investigate how coastal wind-driven upwelling influences nutrient dynamics in Monterey Bay, California.
+In this project, I investigate how oceanic wind-driven upwelling influences nutrient dynamics in Monterey Bay, California.

-My science question: How does wind strength impact upwelling intensity and near-surface nutrient concentrations in Monterey Bay?
+My science question: How do upwelled, nutrient-rich waters reach the surface and propagate throughout Monterey Bay during a strong upwelling year, and how can a passive nutrient tracer be used to identify the pathways and seasonal processes that drive this transport?

 I developed a regional ocean model covering Monterey Bay and the adjacent California coast.